Wallace A. Battle

-Wallace Aaron Battle (1872 – 1946) was an educational leader for African Americans in the Southern United States.
+Wallace Aaron Battle (1872–1946) was an educational leader for African Americans in the Southern United States.
 He grew up on a cotton farm in Alabama with the other 12 children of Augustus and Jeanetta (Redden) Battle, freed slaves.
-Battle graduated from Berea College, Berea, Ky. in 1901.
-He helped found Okolona College in 1902, also known as Okolona Industrial School, and Okolona Normal & Industrial School.
+Battle graduated from Berea College in Berea, Kentucky, in 1901.
+He helped found Okolona College in 1902, also known as Okolona Industrial School or Okolona Normal and Industrial School.
 The diary he kept provides a source for his life's work.

 Early life and education

-Battle was educated at Talladega College, Talladega, Ala., 1889-98 and graduated from Berea College with a Master's Degree in 1909.
-He received a honorary doctorate from Berea College, in 1933.
+Battle was educated at Talladega College in Talladega, Alabama, in 1889–1898 and graduated from Berea College with a master's degree in 1909.
+He received an honorary doctorate from Berea College in 1933.

 Career

-Mr. Battle resigned from the presidency of the Okolona in 1927 to become Field Secretary of the American Church Institute of the Episcopal Church.
-In this position, among other duties, he assisted in supervising nine schools and colleges fostered by the Episcopal Church in eight Southern States.
+Battle resigned from the presidency of Okolona in 1927 to become field secretary of the American Church Institute of the Episcopal Church.
+In this position, among other duties, he assisted in supervising nine schools and colleges fostered by the Episcopal Church in eight southern states.

 Personal life

-Battle married Effie Dean Threat on Sept 9, 1903 and had four children.
+Battle married Effie Dean Threat on September 9, 1903, and had four children.